-I enjoy Rugby, Cricket, Tennis, humour and combative conversation and good wine, preferably, but not always, in that order!
+I enjoy Rugby, Cricket, Tennis, humour and combative conversation, preferably, but not always, in that order!

 Do I miss anything about England?
 Yes, undoubtedly the summer.
 Edith Wharton sums it up best: Summer afternoon – summer afternoon; to me those have always been the two most beautiful words in the English language.

 Disclaimer, one other thing, all the articles on this site are without prejudice.